 Most stomach sleepers will want to seek out a firmer mattress that helps keep their midsection well supported.
 While the firm base offers support, it may not be enough for stomach sleepers, especially those with larger frames.
 However, this bed may do okay for stomach sleepers under 130 pounds.

 Combination sleepers may not like the feeling of being wrapped in the mattress, which could make repositioning more of a challenge.
 However, those who enjoy the classic memory foam feel should be satisfied with the deep hug of this bed.
-Additionally, the minimal bounce may make it harder for those with limited mobility to move around on the bed.is bed.
+Additionally, the minimal bounce may make it harder for those with limited mobility to move around on the bed.

 Anyone who shares a bed is likely aware of the importance of minimizing motion transfer.
 For couples who love a classic memory foam feel and strong motion isolation, this mattress should be a great fit.
 However, edge support may be an issue for those who like to spread out.